When it comes to B2B rebranding examples, you’ll never be short of some inspiration!

 B2B Rebranding Examples (What Went Right, and What Went Wrong)

-When it comes to B2B rebranding examples, there’s a lot you can learn.
+When it comes to looking at rebranding B2B examples, there’s a lot you can learn.

 By looking at the successes and failures of some of the biggest b2b rebrands, you can incorporate some of these ideas into your own rebranding project.

 You can also make sure you avoid the same issues (*cough* Amazon) by taking the time to evaluate your rebrand to ensure it works.

 Remember, it’s a careful balance between setting the direction for your new journey, without waving goodbye to all of your existing customers.
 These are the people who got your brand to where it is today.

 Retaining what makes you who you are, whilst solidifying your new direction, is the perfect combination.